 The area surrounding the Subject Property is depicted on Figure 2 and Figure 3.
-Both figures depict a 500-foot impact area.
+Both figures depict a 500foot impact area.
 All properties within the impact area are zoned EFU-2.
 Further to the west is a portion of the Woodward site that is zoned Heavy Industrial.
 Beyond the Woodward site to the west is an area zoned rural residential (R5) (Green Acres subdivision).
 There are larger agricultural operations to the southeast, east and north.
 There are several smaller farms south of the Subject Property, across Stanhancyk Lane.
-Many of the properties have existing dwellings, as show in Figure 2 and Figure 3.
+Many of the properties have existing dwellings, as show on Figures 2 and 3, below.